Credit: Staatliche Schlösser und Gärten Baden-Württemberg

 Description:

 The course provides a broad overview of methods used in longitudinal data analysis, with a focus on the analysis of panel data.
-Compared to cross-section data, using measurements of the same individuals taken repeatedly through time can lead to better causal inferences in some cases, and can also give the possibility to learn more about the dynamics of individual behavior.
-The first objective of this course is to discuss the advantages of panel data, and the characteristics of the structure of panel data.
-Then, the course will give an overview of the main models (pooled OLS, fixed effects, random effects, first-differences) and provide the tools to choose between these models.
-The course will also discuss panel generalized linear models.
+Compared to cross-sectional data, using measurements of the same individuals taken repeatedly over time can lead to better causal inferences in some cases and can also provide the opportunity to learn more about the dynamics of individual behavior.
+The first objective of this course is to discuss the advantages of panel data and the characteristics of its structure.
+The course will then provide an overview of the main models (pooled OLS, fixed effects, random effects, first-differences) and offer tools to help choose between these models.
+It will also cover panel generalized linear models.
 Finally, an overview of event history analysis will be presented.

 EN